 Currently managing project which involves the bi-monthly monitoring of a 1.85 acre wetland mitigation site.
-Project involves monitoring the reestablishment of hydrophic species, hydrology and the recolonization by wildlife species.
+Project involves monitoring the reestablishment of hydrophic species, hydrology and the re-colonization by wildlife species.
 An assessment is also performed on the impact of herbivores.
-A monitoring report is prepared and submitted for the USCOE annually.
+A monitoring report was written and submitted for the USCOE.